 Tips to Prepare for Asbestos Removal

 Once you’ve scheduled asbestos removal, there are a few steps you can take to prepare your family and your home for this process.
-If you have any questions about asbestos removal in San Francisco or would like to schedule asbestos testing for your home, please call Environmental Remedies Inc. at (925) 461-3285.
+If you have any questions about asbestos removal, please call Environmental Remedies Inc. at (925) 461-3285.

-- If you aren’t comfortable staying in your home during abatement or a large portion of your home will be inaccessible due to the work, you’ll want to make arrangements for other accommodations for your family and pets.
+- It is safe to remain in your home, but if you aren’t comfortable staying in your home during abatement or a large portion of your home will be inaccessible due to the work, you’ll want to make arrangements for other accommodations for your family and pets.
 Your asbestos removal service can let you know how long the work should take.